SUNRUSE-Junk-Drawer/breadcad/readme.md

 # SDF

-A SDF stream is a little-endian binary stream of instructions which describe a signed distance field.
+A SDF stream is a big-endian binary stream of instructions which describe a signed distance field.

 There are four primitive types: